 The faculty are enthusiastic about conducting multidisciplinary research with students and each other, including the macroergonomics of hazard management and interventions to reduce musculoskeletal injuries, maintaining health and well-being of an aging workforce, design of rest break schedules during computer-mediated work, gender discrimination and workplace incivility, workplace climates that contribute to worker safety, work schedules and worker well-being, and the psychophysiology of work teams engaged in human-computer interaction.
 Our program also enjoys a close working relationship with the Center for the Promotion of Health in the New England Workplace (CPH-NEW), and students have many opportunities to participate in the research and application projects supported by CPH-NEW.

-Faculty coordinating this program include Vicki Magley (I/O Psychology), Rob Henning (I/O Psychology), Jennifer Cavallari (Community Medicine and Health Care, UConn Health), Janet Barnes-Farrell (I/O Psychology), and Nick Warren (Emeritus, Ergonomics Technology Center, UConn Health Center).
+Faculty coordinating this program include Vicki Magley (I/O Psychology), Rob Henning (I/O Psychology), Jennifer Cavallari (Community Medicine and Health Care, UConn Health), and Janet Barnes-Farrell (I/O Psychology).

 For more information about this program, visit the departmental graduate certificate page or contact Vicki Magley by email.